University of Warsaw: Post-war and the People's Republic (1945–1989)

 After World War II it was not clear whether the university would be restored or whether Warsaw itself would be rebuilt.
 However, many professors who had survived the war returned, and began organizing the university from scratch.
 In December 1945, lectures resumed for almost 4,000 students in the ruins of the campus, and the buildings were gradually rebuilt.
 Until the late 1940s the university remained relatively independent.
 However, soon the communist authorities started to impose political controls, and the period of Stalinism started.
 Many professors were arrested by the Urząd Bezpieczeństwa (Secret Police), the books were censored and ideological criteria in employment of new lecturers and admission of students were introduced.
 On the other hand, education in Poland became free of charge and the number of young people to receive the state scholarships reached 60% of all the students.
 After Władysław Gomułka's rise to power in 1956, a brief period of liberalization ensued, though communist ideology still played a major role in most faculties (especially in such faculties as history, law, economics, and political science).
 International cooperation was resumed and the level of education rose.

-By mid-1960s the government started to suppress freedom of thought, which led to increasing unrest among the students.
+By the mid-1960s the government started to suppress freedom of thought, which led to increasing unrest among the students.
 A political struggle within the communist party prompted Zenon Kliszko to ban the production of Dziady by Mickiewicz at the Teatr Narodowy, leading to 1968 Polish political crisis coupled with anti-Zionist and anti-democratic campaign and the outbreak of student demonstrations in Warsaw, which were brutally crushed – not by police, but by the ORMO reserve militia squads of plain-clothed workers.
 As a result, a large number of students and professors were expelled from the university.
 Nonetheless, the university remained the centre of free thought and education.
 What professors could not say during lectures, they expressed during informal meetings with their students.
 Many of them became leaders and prominent members of the Solidarity movement and other societies of the democratic opposition which led to the collapse of communism.
 The scientists working at the University of Warsaw were also among the most prominent printers of books forbidden by censorship.